Splitting schemes for the semi-linear wave equation with dynamic boundary conditions

 \section{Introduction}

 We consider wave equations with so-called {\em dynamic boundary conditions} in the semi-linear setting.
 In contrast to Dirichlet, Neumann, or Robin boundary conditions, such non-trivial boundary conditions do not neglect the momentum of the wave on the boundary.
-The inclusion of boundary dynamics in the model is of particular interest in the field of fluid-structure interaction or acoustic-elastic couplings~\cite{Hip17}.
-Further applications can be found in connection with Klein--Gordon type equations~\cite{CouFL04} or the stabilization of wave equations via a feed-back law on the boundary~\cite{KomZ90}.
+The inclusion of boundary dynamics in the model is of particular interest in the field of fluid--structure interaction or acoustic--elastic couplings~\cite{Hip17}.
+Further applications can be found in connection with Klein--Gordon type equations~\cite{CouFL04}, the stabilization of wave equations via a feed-back law on the boundary~\cite{KomZ90}, or in separation processes in mixtures of two materials~\cite{GarK20}.
 Moreover, this approach enables to model one part of a coupled problem as a boundary layer, i.e., one wave system may be replaced by a wave-type equation on the boundary~\cite{Lie13,Hip17}.

 In this paper, we consider two different types of boundary conditions: {\em Kinetic boundary conditions} are derived in terms of energy balances and constitutive laws and lead to a wave equation in the bulk coupled to a wave equation on the surface.
 A physical interpretation for the one-dimensional case is given in~\cite{Gol06}.
 Results on the well-posedness of such models can be found, e.g., in~\cite{Vit13,GraL14}. {\em Acoustic boundary conditions} include a second variable for the (small) displacement of the boundary into the domain and were first introduced in~\cite{BeaR74}.
 Therein, locally reacting boundary conditions were considered, which allow the interpretation of (independent) springs acting in response to the excess pressure in the gas, see also~\cite{GalGG03,Mug06}.
 In general, such boundary conditions model the propagation of sound waves in a fluid at rest with the second variable modeling the oscillations of the surrounding wall.
 This can be used, e.g., to model vibrations of the membrane of a bass drum~\cite{Vit15}.
 For more details and an illustration of the different types of boundary conditions, we refer to~\cite{Hip17}.